Jack of All Trades #

 - … and you might want to use something that added extra features to CSS then gets turned back into CSS, the most common of these is SCSS, but https://lesscss.org is neat too.

-Here’s a neat example of using CSS to make some nice looking background stars, a fairly complex example
+Here’s a neat example of using CSS to make some nice looking background stars.
+This example is more complex than anything you’d do as a beginner.

 Code by Saransh Sinha

-- So, JS is weird in that you will sometimes want to use it plain, and work with the language as is but often you’ll end up using frameworks (such as React, Angular, Vue) and libraries (Like JQuery, three.js, d3.js)
+- JS is weird in that you will sometimes want to use it plain, and work with the language as is but often you’ll end up using frameworks (such as React, Angular, Vue) and libraries (Like jQuery, three.js, d3.js)

 - The complexity of the thing you want to do and the libraries you’re using will make a big difference here, something like this text reveal effect is simple (Click Rerun in the bottom right corner to see the animation again)